panCtrlV/bigDataStat-book/sparkr.md

 - SparkR Architecture

   <font color='red'>TODO: Refer to the paper "SparkR: Scaling R Programs with Spark"</font>

-  * Key features in its implementation
-    +  R-JVM bridge
+  * R-JVM bridge
     Older versions use rJava to call Java/Scala code.
 Now has its own implementation.
 Refer to the paper.

   * Scala code spawns Rscript processes.